cognitivefactory/cognitivefactory-platform/design/01 Infrastructure and security.md

   - **Resources** are the artefacts used in the process of building a cognitive solution are different kind of **Resources** : data, models, code, metadata ...
   - *Teams* work on *Projects*
   - *Resources* can only be browsed, modified and deployed in the context of a *Project*
-  - acces ritghs are granted
+  - Access rights are granted in the context of a *Project*